sdmx-twg/sdmx-json/metadata-message/docs/1-sdmx-json-field-guide.md

 *Object*.
 Contains a collection of reported metadata against a set of values for a given full or partial target identifier, as described in a metadata structure definition.
 The metadata set may contain reported metadata for multiple report structures defined in a metadata structure definition.

 * action - *String* *optional*.
 Deprecated.
 Instead, actions are defined by the HTTP action verb used.
 See below for more details.
 * isPartialLanguage - *Boolean* *optional*.
 Default: `false`.
-Set to `true` if the metadata set doesn't contain the complete set of all available languages, e.g., when obtained as a reponse to a GET query that requested specific languages through the HTTP header “Accept-Language”.
+Set to `true` if the metadata set doesn't contain the complete set of all available languages, e.g., when obtained as a response to a GET query that requested specific languages through the HTTP header “Accept-Language”.
 * publicationPeriod - *String* *optional*.
 The publicationPeriod specifies the period of publication of the data in terms of whatever provisioning agreements might be in force (i.e., "2005-Q1" if that is the time of publication for a `metadataSet` published on a quarterly basis).
 * publicationYear - *String* *optional*.
 The publicationYear holds the ISO 8601 four-digit year.
 * reportingBegin - *String* *optional*.
 The start of the time period covered by the message.